utshomax/postman-docs/src/pages/docs/sending-requests/grpc/using-grpc-examples.md

 ## Saving a gRPC example

-This example creates and executes a client streaming request, then saves the response as a gRPC example.
+This procedure creates and executes a client streaming request, then saves the response as a gRPC example.

 > If you are using the Postman web app, Postman recommends using the Postman Desktop Agent for the best experience.
 See [About the Postman Agent](/docs/getting-started/about-postman-agent/) for more information.

 1. In Postman, select  **New > gRPC Request** to open a request in a new tab.

-1. Select **Enter Server URL** and enter `grpcb.in:9001`.
+1. Select **Enter Server URL** and enter `grpc.postman-echo.com`.

-1. Select the **Select a method** dropdown list and select **LotsOfGreetings**.
+1. Select the **Select a method** dropdown list.
+When the list of methods has loaded, select **SayHello**.

     ![New gRPC request](https://assets.postman.com/postman-docs/v10/grpc-save-example-1request-v10.jpg)

-1. Select **Generate example message**.

-1. Replace the example message string data with your name (or any other string).

 1. Save the gRPC request to a collection.